libra/website/docs/libra-protocol.md

 * **Sender public key** &mdash; The public key that corresponds to the private key used to sign the transaction.
 * **Program** &mdash; The program is comprised of the following:
     * A Move bytecode transaction script.
     * An optional list of inputs to the script.
-For a peer-to-peer transaction, the inputs will contain the information about the recipient and the amount transferred to the recipient.
+For a peer-to-peer transaction, the inputs contain the information about the recipient and the amount transferred to the recipient.
     * An optional list of Move bytecode modules to publish.
 * **Gas price** (in microlibra/gas units) &mdash; The amount the sender is willing to pay per unit of [gas](reference/glossary.md#gas) to execute the transaction.
 Gas is a way to pay for computation and storage.
 A gas unit is an abstract measurement of computation with no inherent real-world value.
 * **Maximum gas amount** &mdash; The maximum units of gas the transaction is allowed to consume.
-* **Sequence number** &mdash; An unsigned integer that must be equal to the sequence number stored under the sender's account.
+* **Sequence number** &mdash; An unsigned integer that must be equal to the sequence number stored under the sender’s account.
 * **Expiration time** &mdash; The time after which the transaction ceases to be valid.
 * **Signature** &mdash; The digital signature of the sender.